cinar/indicator/asset/README.md

 func SnapshotsAsOpenings(snapshots <-chan *Snapshot) <-chan float64
 ```

-SnapshotsAsOpenings extracts the open field from each snapshot in the provided channel and returns a new channel containing only those open values.The original snapshots channel can no longer be directly used afterwards.
+SnapshotsAsOpenings extracts the open field from each snapshot in the provided channel and returns a new channel containing only those open values.The original snapshots channel can no longer be directly used afterward.

 <a name="SnapshotsAsVolumes"></a>
 ## func [SnapshotsAsVolumes](<https://github.com/cinar/indicator/blob/master/asset/snapshot.go#L88>)